xgao35/website_redesign/content/05_erps/01_erps_in_gui.md

 Adapted from Jones et al. 2007 [@jones_neural_2007].
 Comparison of SI evoked response in experiment and neural model simulation.
 Left: MEG data showing tactile evoked response (ERP) source localized to the hand area of SI.
 Red: suprathreshold stimulation; Blue: Threshold stimulation (avg. n=100 trials).
 Right: Neural model simulation depicting proximal/distal inputs needed to replicate the ERP waveform (avg. n=25 trials)
 </p>

-In summary, to simulate the SI evoked response, a sequence of exogenous excitatory synaptic drive was simulated (by creating presynaptic spikes that activate layer specific synapses in the neocortical network) consisting of proximal drive at ~25 ms, followed by distal drive at ~60 ms, followed by a second proximal drive at ~122 ms. Given this background information, we can now walk you through the steps of simulating a similar ERP, using a subset of the data shown in Figure 1.
+In summary, to simulate the SI evoked response, a sequence of exogenous excitatory synaptic drive was simulated by creating presynaptic spikes that activate layer specific synapses in the neocortical network.
+This sequence of drives consists of a proximal drive at ~25 ms, a distal drive at ~60 ms, and a second proximal drive at ~122 ms.

+In this tutorial, we will walk you through the steps of using HNN to simulate a similar ERP, using a subset of the data shown in Figure 1.

 ## Tutorial Table of Contents